tumainimosha/nginx/README.md

 Each feature **SHOULD** be contained in a separate file to allow easy management when using automated provisioning.
 This role includes a number of 'common' additional configuration files.
 Others may be added by additional roles.

-Additional files included in this role, through the 'http' module, are:
+Additional files included in this role:

+* In the 'http' module:
-* `gzip.conf` - enabled Gzip compression by default
+    * `gzip.conf` - Enables Gzip compression by default
-* `logging.conf` - enables access and error logging by default
+    * `logging.conf` - Enables access and error logging by default
-* `mime.conf` - registers default set of mime types and sets the default mime type
+    * `mime.conf` - Registers default set of mime types and sets the default mime type
-* `tls.conf` - sets defaults for TLS/SSL connections where used in server blocks
+    * `tls.conf` - Sets defaults for TLS/SSL connections where used in server blocks

+* In server block templates:
+    * `meta-files.conf` - Suppress logging unsuccessful requests for missing, non-critical, files such as favicons

 More information on these additional sections may be provided in other sub-sections in this README.